cosc2336-ds-alg/assg04/README.md

 Once you implement and get your `isPalindromeIterative()` function working, commit and push your changes back to your repository.
-Then document the completion of this task 5 with a pull request and merge.

 ## Task 6: Implement `isPalindromeRecursive()` Function